a reunion.

 At eleven-thirty on a Thursday night, Minjeong decides the best way to get over someone is probably to get under someone else.

 With that thought in mind, Minjeong curls up on her sofa and swipes through a selection of men.
 For what feels like hours - but is really more like minutes - she swipes and swipes to no avail.
 A collection of age-appropriate men with good jobs.
-But ugh, they were boring.
+But damn, they were boring.
 Profiles too polished, too rehearsed, all exactly the same.

 Minjeong tosses the phone onto the couch beside her with a deep sigh, rubbing both hands over her face.

 Her gaze drifts toward the windows overlooking Manhattan.
-The city glows endlessly outside - alive in a way she suddenly envies.
-Music somewhere in the distance.
-Headlights sliding through wet streets.
-People still out there living instead of sitting alone, wondering about ‘what-ifs’.
+The city feels incredibly alive in a way she envies.
+People out there living instead of sitting alone, wondering about ‘what-ifs’.
+She needed to get out of this apartment before she lost her mind completely.

+Somewhere over the past week, Minjeong had started wanting to feel desired again.
 Not admired politely across boardroom tables.
 Not appreciated in the detached, clinical way men her age tended to compliment women now.
 Elegant.
 Sophisticated.
 Successful.
 Words that always sounded suspiciously close to old if you listened carefully enough.

 Her phone lights up against the bathroom counter suddenly, snapping her out of her thoughts.